sergio-abreu/note-taking-app-backend-golang/README.md

 7. Schedule a reminder to a note.
 8. Reschedule a reminder.
 9. Delete a reminder.
-10. Send an email in the schedule reminder.
+10. Send an email in the scheduled reminder.